CameronBodine/PINGMapper/docs/gettingstarted/PINGWizard.md

 - [Test PINGMapper](./Testing.md) on a [small dataset](./Testing.md#small-dataset-test) *Recommended if you just installed/updated PINGMapper*.
 - [Test PINGMapper](./Testing.md) on a [large dataset](./Testing.md#large-dataset-test) *Recommended if you just installed/updated PINGMapper*.
 - [Update PINGMapper](./UpdateInstallation.md) *Recommended to run routinely*.

+If you are new to `PINGMapper`, this is the recommended place to start after installation.